kacperradomski/kacperradomski/README.md

 </div>

 <h1 align="center">Hi 👋, I'm Kacper </h1>

-I'm currently learning new things in the dev environment!
+I'm 20-year-old with a passion for the latest technology and a keen interest in programming.
+I have a strong analytical mind and I'm constantly hungry for knowledge in the programming world.

 ## 🌐 Socials: